DeannaDS/portfolio/README.md

 This project was completed as part of the final requirement for DS730 - Big Data: High-Performance Computing.
 It uses Spark in Scala and can be run either in a local Hortonworks environment or on Amazon Web Services.

 [View the Project](airquality)

+### Predicting Opioid Use with Machine Learning Models

+This project was completed as the final requirement for DS740 - Data Mining and Machine Learning.
+It uses R to build and assess a machine learning model for predicting opioid use.